-- Describe and evaluate proposed measures to manage residual effects of the project on biodiversity values, including an outline of an offset strategy and Offset Management Plan (OMP) that sets out proposed environmental offsets to satisfy Commonwealth offset policy requirements. - Describe how the offset will be secured, managed and monitored, including management actions, responsibility, timing, performance measures and the specific environmental outcomes to be achieved. - Outline the key commitments and management actions for delivering and implementing a proposed offset through an Offset Management Plan.
+- Describe and evaluate proposed measures to manage and offset predicted residual effects of the project on biodiversity values (MNES) protected under the EPBC Act. - Include a proposed offset package and an Offset Management Plan (OMP) that sets out proposed environmental offsets to compensate for predicted residual impacts on MNES, ensuring they meet Commonwealth requirements. - Describe how the offset will be secured, managed and monitored, including management actions, responsibility, timing, performance measures and the specific environmental outcomes to be achieved. - Outline the key commitments and management actions for delivering and implementing a proposed offset package through the OMP.